entomb/slim-json-api/README.md

 ##Errors
 To display an error just set the `error=>true` in your data array.
-All requests have an `error` var and it default to false.
+All requests will have an `error` param that defaults to false.
-The HTTP code will also default to `200`

 ```php